Underage 21 DUI Charges

 For juveniles or people under the age of 21, after being charged with drunk driving, it is particularly important to contact a DUI lawyer as soon after the arrest as possible so that all avenues of attack are available.

-After an accusation of under-aged drinking and driving, you need an attorney within 10 days of the arrest to request the formal review hearing to protect the driver’s license.
+After an accusation of underage drinking and driving, you need an attorney within 10 days of the arrest to request a formal review hearing to protect the driver’s license.

-Contact us to discuss your case involving a juvenile or person under the age of twenty-one (21) with an experienced Tampa DUI attorney today.
-Call (813) 250-0500.
+Contact us today to discuss your case involving a juvenile or person under twenty-one (21) with an experienced Tampa DUI attorney.

 Call (813) 250-0500.

-After a person under the age of 21 is arrested for DUI, the officer is required to take the young person’s Florida driver license and issue a temporary driving permit (assuming the driver’s license is otherwise valid) which remains in effect for ten (10) days after the DUI arrest.
+After a person under the age of 21 is arrested for DUI, the officer is required to take the young person’s Florida driver’s license and issue a temporary driving permit (assuming the driver’s license is otherwise valid), which remains in effect for ten (10) days after the DUI arrest.

 Young people charged with DUI must often rely on their parents and other relatives to help them hire an attorney.
 Many parents are shocked by their child’s conduct and intent to impose their own restrictions on the young person’s ability to drive.

-Parents should keep in mind the importance of fighting the administrative suspension even in those cases in which the young person will not be driving after the arrest.
+Parents should remember the importance of fighting the administrative suspension even in cases in which the young person will not be driving after the arrest.

-An administrative suspension for DUI comes with a lifetime of consequences including a dramatic increase in insurance premiums.
-By fighting that administrative suspension, many of those collateral consequences might be avoided.
+An administrative suspension for DUI has lifetime consequences, including a dramatic increase in insurance premiums.
+Fighting that administrative suspension might avoid many of those collateral consequences.

-The formal review hearing with the Bureau of Administrative Reviews with the Florida Department of Highway Safety and Motor Vehicles (DHSMV) in Hillsborough County is one an important part of the case.
-All of the witnesses in the case can be required to attend and questioned under oath by the criminal defense attorney.
+The formal review hearing with the Bureau of Administrative Reviews with the Florida Department of Highway Safety and Motor Vehicles (DHSMV) in Hillsborough County is an important part of the case.
+The criminal defense attorney can require all of the witnesses to attend and question them under oath.

 What is a 322.2616 Violation?